NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/EfficientHandlingAndProgressiveLoadingOfCompressedMultiframeDicomImages/README.md

 Initiate a discourse about the methodologies for saving, storing, and reading DICOM data, and explore strategies for optimizing the handling of compressed multiframe images to achieve enhanced efficiency and avoid browser crashing.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->
+1. Confirm that the DICOM data is valid.
+1. Create a deidentified dataset to reproduce the data.
+Original US data has burned in patient info, so blank pixel data wll be substituted.

-Instead of loading the entire DICOM file at once, the image loading process can be modified to load the image in smaller chunks or frames progressively.
+1. Explore changing the code so that instead of loading the entire DICOM file at once, the image loading process can be modified to load the image in smaller chunks or frames progressively.
 This approach may allow the browser to handle smaller portions of the image, reducing the memory burden and enhancing overall stability.

 ## Progress and Next Steps